 Now, we're not suggesting that you should force employees to come into work when they’re sick.
 But in general, employers may be able to help to prevent some health problems and illnesses from occurring in the first place, or at least lessen their impact.

-Covid shone a light on the importance of hygiene for us all, and perhaps no more so than in the workplace.
-If we get ill, our coworkers get ill, and it disrupts everything from productivity levels to customer service and turnover.
-It’s vital that we now maintain the good hygiene standards put in place because of the pandemic, even though much of life is returning to how it was before.
+If COVID-19 taught us anything, it shone a light on the importance of hygiene for us all – and perhaps no more so than in the workplace.
+If we get ill, our coworkers get ill.
+It disrupts everything from productivity levels to customer service and turnover.
+We must maintain the good hygiene standards put in place because of the pandemic, even though life has returned to how it was before.

 To give any new initiative the best chance of success, it’s worthwhile discussing your plans with your staff to find out which options they think will be most effective and are excited about.
 There's no point organising free fruit if no one will eat it!